 Annie: Thank you.

-Let me give an example so I understand.
-So, in my class, they have to watch a digital session, which is a video that I’ve recorded, and that’s about 20 minutes.
-Then I assign them a book to read, which I tell them, “Look, here’s the book you need to read.
-I’m not going to tell you exactly how many pages to read, but this is a really good book.
+Dr. El Tarabishy: But that doesn’t count the weekend because the weekend is where you start real stuff.
+The week includes the seven days or just the work week.
+[Crosstalk 00:39:15] let me give an example to understand.
+So in my class they have to watch a digital session, which is a video that I’ve recorded and that’s about 20 minutes.
+And then I’ve assigned them a book to read, which I tell them, “Look, here’s the books you need to read.
+I’m not going to say exactly how many pages to read, but this is a really good book.
 Please read the book.”

 Dr. El Tarabishy: All encompassing.

 Annie: Thank you.
 Let me see, and I guess this is related as well, how much or how are the core business courses incorporate health care?
 Are they in cases, are they in discussions?